karthik0303/Text-Analysis/README.md

-# hello-world
+#Sentimental analysis using available twitter data

-Sentimental analysis using available twitter data
+Determine whethere the tweet is positive, negative or neutral using twitter APIs to gather the tweet and TextBlob for analysing a particular tweet.